Unholy Death Knight DPS Rotation, Cooldowns, and Abilities — 12.0.5

 Festering Strike to build up stacks of

-Festering Scythe as a high priority if its debuff has fallen off.
-Your normal rotation will usally take care of this but it is still important to track - Use
+Festering Scythe as a high priority if its buff has fallen off.
+You will have to track this buff actively as your normal rotation will not guarantee 100% uptime. - Use

 Scourge Strike to consume your stacks of